 ERVAS are providing DBS checks for Employees and Volunteers working with Children and Vulnerable Adults.

-See below for further information on when to use DBS checks but also please see our pages on:
+See below for further information on when to use DBS checks but also please see our page on the DBS update service.

 See below the NCVO Regulated Activity Flow chart for roles that legally require a DBS.
 However, very few roles are actually regulated activity and most charities involve volunteers in the less clear area of ‘Eligible’ roles.